-In later years, it was claimed that Joseph had asked each of his apostles to give him their wives.
+It was claimed that Joseph asked each of his apostles to give him their wives.
 There is reason to suspect this happened with Brigham Young, Heber C. Kimball, and John Taylor.
-In these cases, Joseph would reveal that the request had been a test, possibly to punish these three for excommunicating Orson Pratt.
+Joseph would reveal that the request had been a test, possibly because they excommunicated Orson Pratt.

 Joseph covenanted with the wives of Parley P. Pratt and Orson Hyde.
 This allowed the women to spend eternity with the man of their choice.
 Examination of the remaining instances of "polyandry" indicate these covenants were likely only ceremonial.